 Contacts can be placed in different 'nurture' tracks that reflect their level of engagement.

 One track might target individuals with a high lead score following a recent email while a another track may be used to nurture less engaged recipients by using different messaging and content to steer them towards your goal.

-By connecting Microsoft Dynamics CRM with an email marketing solution unsubscribe instructions are handled automatically.
+By connecting Dynamics with an email marketing solution unsubscribe instructions are handled automatically.

 That means CRM contacts and lead records are updated if individual opt out and messages will be suppressed if their address is included in a future email marketing list.